Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * The text for all other pages was created by myself.
 * [learncssgrid.com](https://learncssgrid.com/) was an excellent resource for learning CSS Grid.
 * The icons used across the website were from Font Awesome.
-[Font Awesome](https://fontawesome.com/)
+[Font Awesome](https://fontawesome.com/) [Grammerly](https://www.grammarly.com/) was used for spelling corrections on all pages.

 ### Media
 * All media used was taken by myself.